+COUNTY OF LOS ANGELES DEPARTMENT OF PUBLIC HEALTH ORDER OF THE HEALTH OFFICER

-To the extent feasible, physical, impermeable barriers, such as Plexiglas, have been installed in all are where physical distancing is not possible, including: At customer service counters; Between types of activity areas that cannot be properly distanced to limit exposure between customers.
-Customer groups are limited to the members of a household unit.
-Activity areas are reconfigured to enable customer groups to maintain a 6-foot physical distance between parties.
-If offering food and drink concessions, customers are encouraged to order online or over the phone whenever possible.
-All food and beverages must be ordered and picked up at an outdoor counter area Visual cues are used to ensure customers maintain physical distances of at least six feet while waiting ir line.
-Impermeable barriers are installed at concession counters.
-Public seating areas (e.g., chairs, benches and other public spaces) are reconfigured to support physical distancing.
-Break rooms and other common areas are configured to limit employee gatherings to ensure physical distancing of at least 6 feet.
+- □ To the extent feasible, physical, impermeable barriers, such as Plexiglas, have been installed in all areas where physical distancing is not possible, including: - At customer service counters; - Between types of activity areas that cannot be properly distanced to limit exposure between customers. - □ Customer groups are limited to the members of a household unit.
+Activity areas are reconfigured to enable customer groups to maintain a 6-foot physical distance between parties. - □ If offering food and drink concessions for take-out, drive-thru and delivery, customers are encouraged to order online or over the phone, whenever possible.
+All food and beverages must be ordered and picked up at an outdoor counter area.
+Visual cues are used to ensure customers maintain physical distances of at least six feet while waiting in line.
+Impermeable barriers are installed at concession counters. - Public seating areas (e.g., chairs, benches and other public spaces) are reconfigured to support physical distancing. - Break rooms and other common areas are configured to limit employee gatherings to ensure physical distancing of at least 6 feet.
 Where possible, outdoor break areas with shade covers and seating are created to help ensure physical distancing.
-In compliance with wage and hour regulations, employed breaks are staggered to help maintain physical distancing protocols.
-Physical distancing requirements are implemented at loading bays and contactless signatures have been implemented for deliveries. С. MEASURES FOR INFECTION CONTROL If the business has indoor areas that will be used by employees or customers, the HVAC system is in good, working order; to the maximum extent possible, ventilation has been increased.
-Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible and making other modifications to increase the quantity of outside air and ventilation in offices and other spaces. · Entry screening is conducted before customers may enter any of the establishment's outdoor areas.
-Checks must include a check-in concerning cough, shortness of breath, difficulty breathing, and fever or chills,, and whether the individual is currently under isolation or quarantine orders.
-These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance of a facility stating that visitors with these symptoms should not enter Entry screening is conducted before customers may enter any of the establishment's outdoor areas.
-Checks must include a check-in concerning cough, shortness of breath, difficulty breathing, and fever or chills,, and whether the individual is currently under isolation or quarantine orders.
-These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance of a facility stating that visitors with these symptoms should not enter the premises.
-Customers are instructed that they must wear a face covering at all times while on the property, including during all family entertainment activities.
+In compliance with wage and hour regulations, employee breaks are staggered to help maintain physical distancing protocols. - Physical distancing requirements are implemented at loading bays and contactless signatures have been implemented for deliveries.

+C. MEASURES FOR INFECTION CONTROL

+- □ If the business has indoor areas that will be used by employees or customers, the HVAC system is in good, working order; to the maximum extent possible, ventilation has been increased.
+Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible and making other modifications to increase the quantity of outside air and ventilation in offices and other spaces. - Entry screening is conducted before customers may enter any of the establishment's outdoor areas.
+Checks must include a check-in concerning cough, shortness of breath, difficulty breathing, and fever or chills, and whether the individual is currently under isolation or quarantine orders.
+These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance of a facility stating that visitors with these symptoms should not enter the premises. - Customers are instructed that they must wear a face covering at all times while on the property, including during all family entertainment activities.
 This applies to all adults and to children over the age of 2.
-To support the safety of your employees and other customers, a face covering should be Entry screening is conducted before customers may enter any of the establishment's outdoor areas.
-Checks must include a check-in concerning cough, shortness of breath, difficulty breathing, and fever or chills,, and whether the individual is currently under isolation or quarantine orders.
-These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance of a facility stating that visitors with these symptoms should not enter the premises.
-Customers are instructed that they must wear a face covering at all times while on the property, including during all family entertainment activities.
-This applies to all adults and to children over the age of 2.
-To support the safety of your employees and other customers, a face covering should be made available to customers who arrive without them. © Customers may remove cloth face coverings while seated at a table and eating and/or
+To support the safety of your employees and other customers, a face covering should be made available to customers who arrive without them. - Customers who refuse to wear a cloth face covering may be refused service and asked to leave. - Customers arriving at the establishment with children must ensure that their children stay next to a parent, avoid touching any other person or any item that does not belong to them, and are wearing a face covering if age permits.